- What is SYCL

 5.)
 Define the kernel function

-Now you can define the kernel function itself, which is largely the same as in exercise 7.
+Now you can define the kernel function itself, which is largely the same as in the "Data Parallelism" exercise.

 This can be done differently from the buffer/accessor model, by calling the